 Perrotis College has also forged important working partnerships with leading US universities, including UC Davis, Worcester Polytechnic Institute, Rutgers University, St. Leo University, California State University at Fresno, and more.

 In the period to follow, the School will look to deepen these collaborations and fashion new ones – with academic institutions and industry partners alike.
-A primary area of focus will be the new Perrotis College School of Graduate Studies, to open its doors to students in the Fall of 2017.
-This will not only expand the breadth of available programs, but also further our position as a leading applied research institution in the region.
+A primary area of focus is the new Perrotis College School of Graduate Studies, which opened its doors in the Fall of 2017.
+This does not only expand the breadth of available programs, but also furthers our position as a leading applied research institution in the region.

 Perrotis College programs at the Undergraduate level will also be enriched, with a view to incorporating additional majors to the ones currently offered in the near future.

 Our High School carries a history of over 114 years of contribution to the Greek primary sector and to Greek education at large.
 Staying true to the founding mission of the institution while offering programs at the forefront of STEAM education (Science, Technology, Environment, Agriculture, Math) is a challenge we embrace wholeheartedly.

 As the agrofood sector becomes increasingly shaped by scientific principles and methods, the School strives to harmonize agricultural practice with scientific precision.
 In order to best accommodate these changing needs, the High School runs two parallel programs at the secondary level – a Vocational High School (EPAL) and a General High School.